-Training will be developed and conducted by Computing and Telecommunications Services (CaTS) staff for employees that handle Covered Accounts or have the ability to change SSNs, addresses, etc. CaTS will work with the AVP for Finance and University Controller to identify specific staff members who must receive training on this policy and all related procedures.
-Because processes and procedures change year to year, the AVP for Finance and University Controller will annually review those departments and staff members which must be trained and document the training accordingly.
+Training will be developed and organized by the Center for Teaching and Learning (CTL) staff for employees that handle Covered Accounts or have the ability to change SSNs, addresses, etc. CTL will work with the Red Flags/Identity Theft Committee Chair and the Fiscal Officers/Business Managers to identify specific staff members who must receive training on this policy and all related procedures.
+Because processes and procedures change year to year, the Fiscal Officers/Business Managers for each college/division will annually review their departments and staff members which must be trained, and update their respective rosters of employees needing training and document the training accordingly.

 9610.7 Contractors and Third-Party Service Providers

 WSU will exercise appropriate oversight of service provider arrangements.

 It is the responsibility of WSU departments who engage third-party service providers to perform activities on covered accounts to ensure that the activities of these service providers and contractors are conducted in accordance with reasonable policies and procedures designed to detect, prevent, and mitigate the risk of Identity Theft.